../book-review-happiness-hypothesis

 Overview

-I decided to read The Happiness Hypothesis by Jonathan Haidt eight months ago in order to figure out how positive psychology can be applied to make oneself happier.
-Having recently finished reading the book, I want to document my takeaways.
+The Happiness Hypothesis by Jonathan Haidt discusses the use of positive psychology to make oneself happier.
+Having recently finished reading it, I want to document my takeaways.

-The mind had two modes: one that made snap decisions and judgements, and the other that did slow, deliberate thinking.
-The book labels the first mode as the Elephant and the second mode the Rider.
-The significance of this is that most of our immediate feelings and behavior is dictated by the Elephant.
-The Elephant is also what is used by the Rider for heuristics and taking short-cuts, so the Elephant has a big influence on the Rider.
-Likewise, the Rider can also slowly and deliberately change the behavior of the Elephant.
-The main focus of the book is on the bi-directional relationship between the Rider and the Elephant.
+The mind has two modes: the Elephant that makes snap decisions and judgements, and the Rider that does slow, deliberate thinking.
+The Elephant dictates our immediate feelings and emotions, and is also used by the Rider for heuristics and taking short-cuts.
+The Elephant has a huge impact on the Rider.
+Likewise, the Rider, can also slowly and deliberately change the behavior of the Elephant.

-Does changing your belief affect your Rider or your Elephant?
 I recently read a book about an ongoing conflict.
-Before reading the book, my Elephant had strong opinions about the topic, without any real knowledge into the conflict (aka unconscious bias).
-My Rider couldn't really break out of the bias until my wife called me out on it by asking some questions which I didn't have great answers to.
+Before reading the book, my Elephant had strong opinions about the topic, without any real knowledge.
+My Rider couldn't really break out of this unconscious bias until my wife called me out on it by asking some questions which I didn't have great answers to.
 Reading a book patiently while actively engaging my Rider caused it to realize the truth, which changed my beliefs and ended up affecting the Elephant.
 In order to change your beliefs, you will usually utilize the Rider.
 If your Rider is successful in changing your belief, then the Elephant is also affected.

 I think beliefs reside closer to the Elephant than the Rider.
 The Rider can try to take steps to change beliefs, but "belief in belief" isn't real.
-Your Elephant is the ultimate say in whether or not your beliefs have changed, as the Elephant likely affects most of your day-to-day actions and behavior.
+Your actions are the ultimate say in whether or not your beliefs have changed, and the Elephant likely affects most of your day-to-day actions and behavior.

-Elephant's insights are valuable and also control the Rider.
-It's not a one-way desire where we want to always update Elephant based on rational reasoning from Rider.
+Note that Elephant's insights are valuable to the Rider too.
+It's not a one-way street where we want to always update Elephant based on rational reasoning from Rider.
 We usually don't have time to rationally think about every action from first principles.
 Rider will thus use the Elephant to short-circuit; it'll make use of heuristics, feelings, gut instinct, etc. This can lead to biases so the Rider must watch out for them, but the goal isn't to fully control the Elephant.
-It's to be more aware of what the Elephant is doing, and why, and change our beleifs so it takes more desirable actions on its own.
+It's to be more aware of what the Elephant is doing, and why, and change our beliefs so it takes more desirable actions on its own.

 The author presents a formula for happiness: